mcollina/mqtt-level-store/README.md

 # MQTT.js Level Store

-Store in-flight MQTT.js packets in LevelDB
+Persistent Store for in-flight MQTT.js packets.
+Works in Node and the Browser thanks to [level-browserify](http://npm.im/level-browserify).

 ## Usage